emileten/shiny-graph/README.md

 # shiny-graph
-Graph ADT design and implementation
+Graph ADT design, implementation, and application on a city network with a shortest path finder based on Dijkstra's algorithm.